-North Yorkshire Sport was founded in 1999 as a County Sports Partnership (CSP) covering the 7 District Authorities of Harrogate, Ryedale, Selby, Scarborough, Hambleton, Craven and Richmondshire, North Yorkshire County Council and the Unitary Authority of City of York Council.
+North Yorkshire Sport was founded in 1999 as an Active Partnership (formerly County Sport Partnership), covering the 7 District Authorities of Harrogate, Ryedale, Selby, Scarborough, Hambleton, Craven and Richmondshire, North Yorkshire County Council and the Unitary Authority of City of York Council.

 Our overall aims as an organisation are to promote and encourage increased participation in Sport & Active Recreation, whether as a participant, volunteer or coach, supporting the sports infrastructure (clubs / facilities / voluntary sector) and to create meaningful and lasting partnerships with a range of key partners interested in sport and the health & wellbeing of North Yorkshire residents.

 In April 2014 we became a Company Limited by Guarantee with Charitable status (North Yorkshire Sport Ltd) and we are bound by our charitable objectives:

 - To advance amateur sport by (i) encouraging and enabling the residents of North Yorkshire and the City of York to participate in sports or games which promote health by involving physical or mental skill or exertion, and (ii) the provision and promotion of activities or facilities for the playing of any sport capable of improving health;

 - To advance and further the education of the public in matters relating to physical fitness, nutrition, active recreation, and lifestyle.

 1. Increase the number of people taking part regularly in community grass roots sport and the number of young people in full time education accessing high quality sport and PE each week